-The Holland Area Historical Society will host a program titled “The Warm Friend Turns 92” on Tuesday, April 11 at 7:30 p.m.
+The Holland Area Historical Society will host a program titled “The Phoenix Disaster of 1847” on Tuesday, November 21 at 7:30 p.m.
 The presentation will be held in the Maas Auditorium, Maas Conference Center, Hope College, Holland, Michigan.
-Maas Auditorium is located at 264 Columbia Avenue on the Hope College campus.
-The public is invited, and admission is free.

 The Holland Area Historical Society sponsors historically themed programs, primarily concerning Holland and West Michigan, monthly except during May, July and August.
 The programs are funded through dues paid by the society’s members.
 Membership is paid annually, and costs $15 for individuals, $20 for families, and $10 for senior citizens and $5 for students.
 The society also has rates for non-profit institutions, corporations and life memberships.